Dormition Cathedral, Kharkiv: 20th century

 The belfry was further damaged by a tornado in 1975.
 The cathedral was restored in the late 1970s and reverted to the Ukrainian Orthodox Church in 2006.
 The local bishopric shares it with a philharmonic society which had a Rieger–Kloss organ installed in the building back in 1986.

 21st century

-During 2022 Russian invasion of Ukraine, on March 2, 2022, Russian missile hit the church where civilians were hiding from the bombings.
+On March 2, 2022, during the Russian invasion of Ukraine, a Russian missile hit the church while civilians were hiding from the bombings.